Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/suko/README.md

 # Suko (Puzzle Type #65)

+This is a dedicated solver for Suko.

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://puzzlemadness.co.uk/suko/medium)

 Your aim is to insert the numbers 1-9 in to the grid so that each number only appears once, and all the totals are satisfied.